vuestorefront/vue-storefront/packages/core/docs/commercetools/store-setup.md

 For more information about product types, see the [Modeling Product Types and Attributes](https://docs.commercetools.com/tutorials/product-modeling/product-types) page in commercetools documentation.
 :::

-To create a product type, go to the `Product types` page from the sidebar menu.
+To create a product type, go to the `Product types` page from the sidebar menu and click the `Add product type` button.

 <center>
   <img
-    src="./images/setup-store/product-types-sidebar-signed.webp"
+    src="./images/setup-store/menu-product-types.webp"
-    alt="Position of the 'Product type' page in the menu in commercetools" class="image-shadow"
+    alt="Position of the 'Product types' page in the menu in commercetools" class="image-shadow"
   />
 </center>

-Enter name and description.
+Enter name and description and click the `Save` button.
+Without saving, you won't be able to add attributes in the next step.

 <center>
   <img